TernaryFortress/Privacy-Checklist/browsers.md

+# Web Browsers - Your portal to the internet.

 I've yet to figure out how to make Chrome telemetry free.

 I have not yet had a chance to play around with Safari or other Apple browsers.